Index of subjects

 The classic Tele comes with two single coil pickups.
 Of course there is a very large choice now in other types, several providers such as Seymour Duncan provide nice overviews of all the types, their measurements and installation details.

 I really like the tortoise (of course fake) colour.

 The one in the picture fits the body by sheer coincidence and looks great.
 This is the 8 screw type.
 Watch it there're also 5 screw PGs.
 This body is also of the 8 screw type.
 Luckily the neck position matches, however two of the screw holes dont match the pickguard.
 If the pickguard doesnt fit wel around the neck, you have some adjustment to do - get your Dremel tool out!
 Use your Dremel low rev, otherwise it will melt the material instead of cleanly removing it.

-The trusted satay sticks are of great value here during the fitting process as well as lateron to make litttle plugs to fill the unused screw holes.
+Satay sticks are of great value here during the fitting process as well as lateron to make litttle plugs to fill the unused screw holes.
 This is really necessary as some of the old holes are very close to where the new ones must come.

 This is a very simple circuit.
 The 3-way switch acts indeed as a 3way switch as in the original Strats (modern strats have a modified 3way switch with 5 positions).

 Solder the mass lead to the casing of the output jack and the output from the volume pot (=signal) to the tip.
 Thats it.